salesforcecli/plugin-packaging/messages/package1_version_create.md

 # QUEUED

 PackageUploadRequest has been enqueued.
-You can query the status using sfdx force:package1:version:create:get -i %s -u %s
+You can query the status using
+%s package1:version:create:get -i %s -u %s